10 Charming Little Towns in New Zealand You Need to Visit

 little towns new zealandImage credit: Philip Morton

 One of the bigger towns on the list, Tauranga distinguishes itself from any other with the fascinating Mount Maunganui (also known as “The Mount”) towering in the city.
 The Mount is literally a huge hill surrounded by flat land.
-Besides enjoying the kilometre-long white sand beaches and a striving café culture in the town, you can also walk to Moturiki Island when the tide is low.
+Besides enjoying the kilometre-long white sand beaches and a thriving café culture in the town, you can also walk to Moturiki Island when the tide is low.
 Tauranga is an easy choice if you want to hang out for a week.

 About Author